HYMMA/Inventor-API-Toolbox/README.md

+# Overview
+If you use Inventor API you will find yourself dealing with different aspects of CAD and mathematics.
+Although Autodesk Inventor's API is well documented and structured it is not efficient to solve the same API problem over and over again.
+That is why we have decided to expand this library and simplify this API even further.
+This library was originally forked from [InventorToolBox] (https://github.com/H-Ashrafi/InventorToolBox).
-# Extensions :information_source:
+## Extensions :information_source:
-Inventor DNA is a library of usefull extension and helper methods for Autodesk Inventor API.
+This library provides useful extension methods for Autodesk Inventor API.
+The idea is to convert popular macros or complex API subjects (such as transformation matrix and transient geometries) into extension methods.

 |These Inventor Interfaces are covered|
 |----------------------------------|